 Hybrid as blended

-In the research literature, blended and hybrid learning often appear as interchangeable or synonym terms.
+In the research literature, blended and hybrid learning often appear as interchangeable or synonymous terms.
 Some authors are uncertain which term to use and mention them both.
-“These two terms blended learning and hybrid learning are used alternatively but refer to the same concept.” (e.g. Olapiriyakul & Scher, 2006, p.
+As stated in one study, “these two terms blended learning and hybrid learning are used alternatively but refer to the same concept” (Olapiriyakul & Scher, 2006, p.
 288).
-The Eric Thesaurus refers to hybrid learning as an obsolete term and a synonym for blended learning.
-Thus, for a while, blended learning replaced hybrid learning, residing under ‘Teaching Methods’.
+The ERIC Thesaurus refers to hybrid learning as an obsolete term and synonym for blended learning.
+Thus, temporarily, blended learning replaced hybrid learning, residing under “Teaching Methods.”

-Garnham & Kaleta define hybrid courses as "courses in which a significant amount of the learning activities have been moved online, and time traditionally spent in the classroom is reduced but not eliminated” (Garnham & Kaleta, 2002).
-Most courses that were taught at the time (early 2000) started off as face-to-face (f2f) courses.
-Their definition was based on four experiences of academic staff in the institution from different content areas that transformed their teaching into hybrid.
-The number of students ranged from 15-200.
-The purpose of hybridity was to ‘reduce class seat time’ and ‘promote active independent learning’.
-The instructors reported that this kind of learning enabled them to better achieve course goals than in regular f2f courses, measured by the level of interaction and engagement of learners, flexibility and saving travel time and the quality of learning outcomes.
-At the same time, the instructors asserted that they had to invest significant time to plan their teaching and to learn technological skills.
-Students experienced that kind of hybrid learning as positive, stating that it required more effort than passively sitting in a class and that they were required to manage their time in a better way (Garnham & Kaleta, 2002).
+Garnham and Kaleta (2002) define hybrid courses as “courses in which a significant amount of the learning activities have been moved online, and time traditionally spent in the classroom is reduced but not eliminated.”
+Most courses that were taught at that time (i.e., the start of the 21st century) started off as face-to-face (f2f) courses.
+The authors’ definition was based on the experiences of four academics from different disciplines at the same institution, who transformed their teaching into a hybrid model.
+The number of students in their classes ranged from 15 to 200.
+The purpose of hybridity was to “reduce class seat time” and “promote active independent learning.”
+The instructors reported that this kind of learning enabled them to better achieve course goals than in regular f2f courses, measured by the level of interaction and engagement of learners, flexibility, reduced commuting time, and the quality of learning outcomes.
+At the same time, the instructors asserted that they had to invest significant time in planning their lessons and learning to work with the technology.
+Students reported their experience with this model of hybrid learning as positive, stating that it required more effort than passively sitting in a class and that they were required to better manage their time .

-A similar definition referring to hybrid learning as combining face-to-face learning with access to online learning tools was mentioned by other researchers (Hall & Davison, 2007; Watson, 2008; Hrastinski, 2019).
-"Hybrid or blended learning refers to a combination of face-to-face learning, including but not confined to lectures, and online learning" (Garrison & Kanuka, 2004; Reasons, Valdares, & Slavkin, 2005; Means, et al., 2009; Lack, 2013).
+Other researchers have similarly defined hybrid learning as combining f2f learning with access to online learning tools (e.g., Hall & Davison, 2007; Hrastinski, 2019; Watson, 2008).
+“Hybrid or blended learning refers to a combination of face-to-face learning, including but not confined to lectures, and online learning” (Garrison & Kanuka, 2004; see also Lack, 2013; Means, Toyama, Murphy, Bakia, & Jones, 2009; Reasons, Valdares, & Slavkin, 2005).

-So far, the term hybrid appears to imply a somewhat technical change in methods of study, as a result of external technological developments that allow for a change in the learning environment, without any specific reference to the complexity that might be involved in teaching/learning.
-It is a continuation of learning rather than a real change.
-This is true for the Macmillan Dictionary 2007 Buzzwords list, where blended learning appears as "a method of learning which uses a combination of different resources, especially a mixture of classroom sessions and online learning materials" (Macmillan Dictionary, n.d.).
+So far, the term hybrid appears to imply a somewhat technical change in study methods, as a result of external technological developments that allow for altered learning environments, without any specific reference to the complexity that might be involved in teaching/learning.
+It is a continuation of learning rather than a profound change.
+This is true for the Macmillan Dictionary 2007 Buzzwords list, where blended learning is defined as “a method of learning which uses a combination of different resources, especially a mixture of classroom sessions and online learning materials” (Macmillan Dictionary, n.d.).

-It was assumed at first that blended learning, or diverse teaching methods that utilize online environments, would be a key factor in disruptive innovation in education (Christensen, Horn, & Johnson, 2008).
-Christensen et al. claim that the traditional educational system suffers from intrinsic problems such as teacher-centered methods and curriculum, unified and fixed learning approaches, and inaccessibility to quality education.
-They maintain that only hybrid/blended learning will successfully solve at least some of these challenges by creating tailor-made teaching adapted to students’ needs in terms of level, style, topics, and time.
-Using the internet, students will be able to consume quality content even if there are no such services in their area of residence.
-However, despite the increase in the number of learners in the blended approach and the variety of possibilities it offers, it seems that a fundamental disruption has not occurred (Christensen, et al., 2008).
+It was initially assumed that blended learning, or diverse teaching methods utilizing online environments, would be a key factor in disruptive innovation in education (Christensen, Horn, & Johnson, 2008).
+Christensen, Horn, and Johnson (2008) claim that the traditional educational system suffers from intrinsic problems such as teacher-centered methods and curricula, unified and fixed learning approaches, and inaccessibility of quality education.
+They maintain that hybrid/blended learning will successfully solve at least some of these challenges by creating tailor-made teaching adapted to students’ needs in terms of level, style, topics, and schedule.
+Using the internet, students will be able to consume quality content even if there are no such services in their residential area.
+However, despite the increased number of learners in the blended approach and the variety of possibilities it offers, it seems that a fundamental disruption has not occurred.